rgaidot/faux/README.md

 Also by default, Faux creates a faux route in your application that is extracted from the name of the method.
 Thus, calling `.display('home')` will create a method `.home()` and also create a faux route of `/home`.
 This route is bound (using Backbone's controller architecture) to your method.

-et's be clear what we mean by "faux route."
+Let's be clear what we mean by "faux route."
 A real route is something like `http://prestidigitation.unspace.ca/`.
 When we say there is a faux route of `/home`, we mean that the *anchor* of the real route will be `/home`.
 So the complete location in the user's browser would be `http://prestidigitation.unspace.ca/#/home`.
 The complete location is always real route + `#` + faux route.

 You can take control over the finer details by overriding Faux's defaults using a hash of options.
 Here is an example: